AndyMc3000/lawn-genie-ci-milestone-4/README.md

    * Trousers
    * Boots
    * Gloves
-> - [x] The store must provide the business owners with an easy to use interface to enable to addition, editing, and deletion of products and their content.
-This content must include a product name, SKU, category, description, price, a product image, and rating.
-The interface should also allow for the addition of other attributes which may be unique to certain products, for example, a 'power type' attribute for lawnmowers, or a 'size' attribute for boots."
-> - [x] The store must use the Stripe payment processing platform to ensure an elegant and secure payment process for users."
-> - [x] The store design must allow users to navigate easily and intuitively through the product offering, regardless of what device they are using."
-> - [x] "For ease of use, the store must allow users of the site to register and login so that they can store their personal delivery/account information.
-This is to facilitate quick purchaing transactions."
-> - [x] The store design must have an About Us page, and a Contact Us page."
 --------------
 > - [x] NICE TO HAVE # 1 - “The store must give users the option to subscribe to an email mailing list.
 Marketing/promotional emails can then be sent to users based on topics such as; tips and tricks from gardening professionals and lawn care specialists, new product infromation, and special offers."
 > - [x] NICE TO HAVE # 2 - “The store must have a blog section where users can read articles and get information about lawn care and maintenance etc. A secure interface to add, update, and delete blog posts must be availableprovided to the business owners."